The Spiritual Battle: the World the Flesh and the Devil

 Prayer

-We need to pray.
 If Jesus, the Son of God, needed to pray in His time of testing, then how much more do we?
 It has been said ‘As air is to our body so prayer is to our spirit’.
 Prayer shows our dependence as a child on our Father in heaven.
 We are encouraged not to be anxious, but to give thanks and make our requests known to God (Philippians 4:6).
-In Paul’s instruction to put on the armour of God we are urged to pray at all times in the Spirit (Ephesians 6:10-18) – not just when we feel like it.
+In Paul’s instruction to put on the armour of God we are urged to pray at all times in the Spirit (Ephesians 6:10-18) – not just when we feel the need.

 Praise